TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 their results are really needed.

-This allows us to do things like create giant trees full of numbers without having to actually instantiate the whole thing:
+This allows us to do things like create giant trees full of numbers without the entire thing actually taking up space in memory:

 ```haskell
 data NumTree = Leaf Integer | Branch { a :: NumTree, b :: NumTree }